-Bisket jatra, popularly known as biska jatra is counted among those treasured festivals of Bhaktapur that are culturally and historically very important.
-This jatra is celebrated to welcome Basanta or spring.
-That means this jatra is celebrated in mid-April.
-Being the largest jatra of Bhaktapur, it is also named after chyacha gunhuya jatra, which means eight-night and nine days jatra.
+Biska jatra is the most popular festival of Bhaktapur burgh.
+While local people also call it bisket jatra.
+Aesthete counts this festival among those treasured festivals.
+That is culturally and historically very important to the Bhaktapur.
+Through this jatra, people welcome Basanta or spring.
+Though this jatra is celebrated in mid-April.
+For the reason of being the largest jatra of Bhaktapur.
+People also name it after chyacha gunhuya jatra, which means eight-night and nine days jatra.

-You can see the craze of people for this festival while you attend this jatra.
+You can see the craze of people for this festival.
+While you attend this jatra.
 Just to attend this festival, thousands of people from different territories gather at Bhaktapur.
 There will be this many people that you can’t even surmise.
-It feels like the whole city is desolate and all people are gathered in the streets of Bhaktapur.
+It feels like the whole city is desolate. and all people are in the streets of Bhaktapur.

-The main attraction of this jatra is the lyo sin dyo also pronounced as lingo.
-It is a sky-high unbending pole which is erected on the last day of the month, Chaitra and then lye down in the next eve.
-This event falls on the very first day of the new year of Bikram sambat, where the fact is that this biska jatra has no relation with Nepalese new year.
+The main attraction of this jatra is the lyo sin dyo.
+That is also pronounced as lingo.
+It is a sky-high unbending pole which locals erect on the last day of the month, Chaitra.
+And then lye down in the next eve.
+This event falls on the very first day of the new year of Bikram sambat.
+That means Nepali new year, where the fact is that this biska jatra has no relation with Nepalese new year.

-It is said that this jatra was started by King Jagat Jyoti Malla because he was so inspired by the story of serpents.
-According to which, a cursed princess became a widow the next day after her marriage.
+Per the story, a cursed princess became a widow the next day after her marriage.
 The man who gets married to her found dead the next early.
 In this environment, a prince with tantric power came and get a knot out with the princess.
-He stands awake at that night and consequently, found something very suspicious about the princess.
-The two serpents steadily came out from the nostrils of the princess.
-The prince sprightly cut them down into pieces with his sword as soon as he saw them crawling.
-This is how the curse was cured.
-To celebrate this victory against those serpents, the celebration of bisket jatra is commenced.
+He probably knows about the curse.
+For that reason, he stands awake that night.
+And consequently, he found something very suspicious about the princess.
+The two serpents steadily came out from her nostrils.
+In between a meanwhile, the prince sprightly cut them down into pieces with his sword.
+As soon as he saw them crawling.
+And this is how the curse was cured.
+Therefore, to celebrate this victory against those serpents, people start to celebrate bisket jatra.

 The Malla kings heighten up the importance of bisket jatra by adding a chariot festival to this event.
-The chariot of bhairava and Bhadra kali are assembled and also collied against each other during the festival.
-The tug of war is the most dangerous part of this event, which made this festival one of the dangerous festival in the world.
-Besides this, the jatra of Mahalaxmi, Mahakali, Bramayani, and Maheshwari are also celebrated during the festival.
+People assemble and collied the chariot of bhairava and Bhadra kali against each other during the festival.
+Moreover, the tug of war is the most dangerous part of this event.
+That made out this festival one of the dangerous festivals in the world.
+Besides this, people also celebrate the jatra of Mahalaxmi, Mahakali, Bramayani, and Maheshwari during the festival.